Home > Eating In > Entrees > Mom’s Italian Gravy

 • Once the meat is evenly browned remove everything from the pot and set aside.

-• Add a splash of olive oil and then the diced onions, sweating until translucent, moving them around to scrape up the fond formed from cooking the sausage and pork.
+• Add the remaining ounce of olive oil and then the diced onions, sweating until translucent, moving them around to scrape up the fond formed from cooking the sausage and pork.

 • Add the minced or pressed garlic and sauté for 1 to 2 minutes stirring frequently to make sure the garlic does not burn.